Southgate Mall (Elizabeth City): Junior anchors

 The other original junior anchor, People's Drug was acquired by and converted to Revco in 1994.
 Acquisition of Revco by CVS in 1998 led to retention of the location until relocation in 2003 to a free-standing off-mall location, leaving the mall without a drug store for the first time since its opening.

 The store was most notable for retaining its original 1960's layout, flooring and high ceilings throughout the People's Drug-Revco-CVS reign with only minimal maintenance, such as repainting.
 In some cases, some features such as departmental signage were never updated.
 A locally owned Chinese restaurant and existing mall tenant, Dragon Buffet, immediately relocated from the former Roses cafeteria location adjacent to JCPenney.
 Extensive conversion of the former drug store to an operational restaurant was completed in late 2003.
 Aside from the main buffet, the restaurant has three auxiliary entrances, one as a take-out counter, the second was a short-lived Japanese restaurant that as of a mid-2016 refurbishment was reintegrated into the main buffet dining area, and the third opens out into the mall corridor.

 In July 2022; it was announced that Dragon Buffet had closed its doors.
+In 2023, it was announced that Five Below would move into the former Dragon Buffett space.